bitcoinindo21/Bitcoin-is-Not-Crypto-Book-/README.md

 Use it for your project and educate the community on why Bitcoin is not crypto.

-✍️ Canva link to dublicate and edit the project: https://www.canva.com/design/DAGlmpNvXes/Q0tn9e44aqPHgeRN5VLOdA/view?utm_content=DAGlmpNvXes&utm_campaign=designshare&utm_medium=link2&utm_source=uniquelinks&utlId=hbcad8a4e6c
+✍️ Canva link to duplicate and edit the project: https://www.canva.com/design/DAGlmpNvXes/Q0tn9e44aqPHgeRN5VLOdA/view?utm_content=DAGlmpNvXes&utm_campaign=designshare&utm_medium=link2&utm_source=uniquelinks&utlId=hbcad8a4e6c

 🇬🇧 English Blog Article: https://bitcoinindonesia.xyz/21-reasons-why-bitcoin-is-not-crypto-book/